InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Method

 In addition to token reweighting, we also adopt knowledge distillation \cite{distillation} to transfer the teacher model's knowledge about the edit information into the target model.
 Specifically, we apply the KL divergence to align the output distributions of the gist-contextualized student model with those of the edit-contextualized teacher model:

 Here, $g_1, \dots, g_n$ denote the cached gists for all the edits.
-We apply the token reweighting only to the vanilla cross-entropy term in our final loss, since we found that it would degrade effective learning of ``attend-to-nothing'' behavior if combined with the KL part.
+We apply the token reweighting only to the vanilla cross-entropy term in our final loss, since we found that it would degrade effective learning of "attend-to-nothing" behavior if combined with the KL part.
+The explicit training details are provided in Appendix \ref{appendix.training}.